 Our presenter this month will be Tom Wilk, a resident of Pitman.
-Tom has worked reporter as а and copy editor for the Gloucester County Times (now SJ Times) and the Courier-Post between 1975 and 2012.
-He is the coauthor of "New Jersey Firsts: The Famous, Infamous and Quirky of The Garden State" (Camino Books) and "Tales of South Jersey: Profiles and second Friday of each month (except June, July and August) at the Train Station Community Center.
+Tom has worked reporter and as а for copy editor the Gloucester County Times (now SJ Times) and the Courier-Post between 1975 and 2012.
+He is the coauthor of "New Jersey Firsts: The Famous, Infamous and Quirky of The Garden State" (Camino Books) and "Tales of South Jersey: Profiles and also has written for New Jersey Monthly, Inside Jersey magazine, Atlantic City Magazine and Atlantic City Weekly, among other publications.
+Tom has had a longtime interest in New Jersey history and we look forward to his presentation.